Our director, Alan Nestor, explains his thoughts on helmets and shares what he wears:

 They (on their higher end models) have also worked with MIPS Technologies in designing a super slick, lightweight version of the system which is very impressive.

 Angi is a very cool piece of kit.
-A small transmitter is bolted to the back of the helmet.
+A small transmitter is bolted to the back of any helmet.
 Its essentially a gps tracker and, tellingly, an accident reporting tool.
 Through movement monitoring it can tell if the wearer has been involved in a. crash.
 If it detects an incident it can send a nominated contact a message and a location.
 There are a number of accident notification systems out there but, in testing, Specialized claim to have had no ‘false positive’ alarms.
 No crying wolf!

 It’s high tech stuff, it’s impressive and it’s a little ‘big brother’!
 I don’t know anyone who likes insurance (apart from an insurance broker pal of mine!).
 Angi does not prevent accidents.
 Like any (outdoor) activity cycling carries elements of risk.
 Angi can provide a safety net.
 I think of it as assurance not insurance.